luxonis/depthai-python/docs/source/components/nodes/video_encoder.rst

 VideoEncoder
 ============

-VideoEncoder node is used to encode :ref:`ImgFrame`s into either H264, H265, or MJPEG streams.
+VideoEncoder node is used to encode :ref:`ImgFrame` into either H264, H265, or MJPEG streams.
 Only NV12 or GRAY8 (which gets converted to NV12) format is supported as an input.

 .. include::  /includes/container-encoding.rst